Choose Your Path to Certification

 STEP 1 - Become a Member

 NOTE: Be sure to create a member profile on our website and keep it current.
 Reviewing your profile will be part of the application process.
+Your profile also provides an opportunity for you to present yourself and your services to potential clients who visit our website.

-STEP 3 - Complete the Requirements
+STEP 2 - Complete the Requirements

 Use the Certification Checklist and guidance from your Advisor to complete all of the requirements for certification, including: